Sunday, September 1st, 2019

-In today’s first reading and Gospel we hear about humility.
-In his parable Jesus turns the established norms completely around.
-As we listen to God’s word and prepare to receive Jesus in the Eucharist let us ask ourselves how we can humble ourselves in service to God and others.
+In today’s first reading and Gospel, we hear about humility.
+In this parable, Jesus turns the established norms completely around.
+As we listen to God’s word and prepare to receive Jesus in the Eucharist, let us ask ourselves how we can humble ourselves in service to God and others.

 Our first reading today (Sirach 3:17-18, 20, 28-29) begins with these words: “My child conduct your affairs with humility and you will be loved more than a giver of gifts.
 Humble yourself the more, the greater you are, and you will find favor with God.“ We are asked to consider the role of humility in our lives.
 We are not being asked to think less of ourselves but to understand that everything we have is a gift from God.
 Saint Augustine had this to say about humility.
 “If you should ask me what are the ways of God, I would tell you that the first is humility, the second is humility, and the third is still humility.
 Not that there are no other precepts to give, but if humility does not precede all that we do, our efforts are fruitless.
 Letter 118 (A.D.
 410), Augustine to Dioscorus, Chapter 3.

 In today’s second reading (Hebrews 12;18-19,22-24) we first hear that God‘s presence was experienced in the vision of fire, darkness, and storm.
 The people were so fearful that they did not approach their God.
 We hear that our early Christian brothers approached Mount Zion to join God, the Angels, and Saints in festal gathering.
 Today we continue this journey as we prepare to receive our Lord in both the Word and the Eucharist.
 Here, fear and upset are transformed at Mass into peace and love in the new covenant, Jesus.